 Update After First Shipment: I’ve tried several of the wines and have liked them all.
 I’ve especially liked the El Bombero 2011 and the 2010 Pillastro.

 Also, I received an email letting me know that my next case was going to be shipped in about two weeks.
 I decided that was too soon for me (plus I wanted to test the process).
 So, I went into my account online and easily moved the delivery out a few weeks.
 There was also an option to skip that case if I wanted to.

 They did a great job of making it simple and quick (took about 30 seconds).
 This was a good test of their service and I continue to be impressed.

-If you have any questions about my experience, send me an email and I’ll try my best to answer.
+If you have any questions about my experience, contact me and I’ll try my best to answer your question.